 First three photos shown here.
 Click a photo to view the complete slideshow or click here to browse the complete gallery.

 Crystal Lake has had several names.
 Its colonial name was Wiswall’s Pond.
 For much of the 19th century, the lake was known as Baptist Pond, after the church that used it for baptisms.
-The lake was used for ice harvesting in the 19th century, as was Bullough’s Pond.
-Ice dealers who sold the ice for refrigeration renamed it Crystal Lake to sound appealing to customers.
+The lake was used for ice harvesting in the 19th century.
+Ice dealers who sold the ice for refrigeration renamed the pond as Crystal Lake to sound appealing to customers.
 Read this 1911 Crystal Lake booklet for more history of the lake.

 The wall and gas lights at Cronin’s Cove were erected.